ARMmbed/mbed-os-5-docs/docs/bare_metal/bare_metal.md

 The bare metal profile implements a subset of Mbed OS's RTOS APIs that are useful in non-threaded applications, such as semaphores (calling the release API from interrupts) and tickers (to set up a recurring interrupt).
 It does not include [Keil RTX](https://www2.keil.com/mdk5/cmsis/rtx), and is therefore suitable for applications that do not require complex thread management.
 Instead of the RTOS's scheduler, all activities are polled or interrupt-driven.
 This simplifies application code and allows using APIs that are not thread safe.
 Just as important, you can use the code-optimized versions of the C standard libraries, `microlib` and `newlib-nano`, which are much smaller than the thread safe equivalents the full profile requires.

-The Mbed OS build tools - Keil Studio, Mbed Studio and Mbed CLI - all support working with the bare metal profile.
+The Mbed OS build tools - Keil Studio Cloud, Mbed Studio and Mbed CLI - all support working with the bare metal profile.

 ## Features